-A cave exists 660 feet downstream from the Nolichucky dam; however, there are no records of any threatened and endangered species occurring within the cave.
-Although the cave's elevation is not documented, it is noted to occur along the Nolichucky River, and therefore could occur along the edge of the Nolichucky River.
+A cave exists 660 feet downstream from the Nolichucky Dam; however, there are no records of any threatened and endangered species occurring within the cave.
+Although the cave's elevation is not documented, it is noted to occur along the Nolichucky River.
 Short term effects of sediment deposition may occur downstream in the cave, if it is at an elevation that allows direct water flow into the cave.
 If the cave opening(s) are above the flood elevation of the river and only groundwater connections occur, impacts due to sediment deposition would not be likely.
 As sediment transport downstream is expected to be minimal and no known records of listed species occur in the cave, the project is not expected to result in impacts to listed cave dwelling species.